 We just received word from our next door neighbor that someone might have tried to open her back door last night (though she also leaves the possibility she left it open).
-In either case, we live in a neighborhood where theft does occur often enough that it is a worry (bikes were recently swiped, locks and all, from our neighbor's front).
+In either case, we live in a neighborhood where theft does occur often enough that it's a worry (bikes were recently swiped, locks and all, from our neighbor's front porch).
 What to do when you're on a budget and want to compliment a good deadbolt?
 Fake security cameras might be an option...

 We personally like the selection at Smarthome, with multiple models that light up and even move back and forth with a motion sensor and fake cabling.
 There are interior dome models also, but we think that might be overkill and creep out invited guests.

 Other home security posts on ATLA: